tomgoter/w251/hw9/README.md

 1. **How long does it take to complete the training run? (hint: this session is on distributed training, so it will take a while)**
 - As noted above, I learned some lessons along the way, so it took me longer than most.
 However, with the final setup it took just under 24 hours to train the follow 50K steps at a rate of about 1.7 seconds per step.
+(See the timestamps on the BLEU and Eval Loss plots, below)

 2. **Do you think your model is fully trained?
 How can you tell?**
 - No, the validation loss is still falling and BLEU score was still increasing as shown in the plot below.